Recession of 1920–1921: Government response

-President Woodrow Wilson's slow response to the depression was criticized by those in the Republican party, catapulting them into the White House under the banner of Warren Harding.
+President Woodrow Wilson's response to the depression was criticized by those in the Republican party, catapulting them into the White House under the banner of Warren Harding.
 Once in office, Harding convened a President's Conference on Unemployment at the instigation of then Commerce Secretary Herbert Hoover as a result of rising unemployment during the recession.
 About 300 eminent members of industry, banking, and labor were called together in September 1921 to discuss the problem of unemployment.
 Hoover organized the economic conference and a committee on unemployment.
 The committee established a branch in every state having substantial unemployment, along with sub-branches in local communities and mayors' emergency committees in 31 cities.
 The committee contributed relief to the unemployed, and also organized collaboration between the local and federal governments.
 President Harding signed the Emergency Tariff of 1921 and the Fordney–McCumber Tariff.
 Secretary of Treasury Andrew Mellon also successfully pushed for lower income tax rates to help the recovery.